teknico/snabb/src/program/lwaftr/doc/README.rfccompliance.md

 no matching IPv4 address entry, port out of range), the lwAFTR MUST discard or implement a policy (such as redirection) on the packet."_

-Snabb-lwaftr alpha discards these packets.
+Snabb lwAFTR alpha discards these packets.

 ----